castlenthesky/sql/README.md

 ## Dynamic Pivot Table

-Pivoting data within SQL is a cumbersom task.
-Pivoting dynamic data within SQL is doubly so.
+Pivoting data within SQL is not easy.
+Pivoting dynamic data within SQL is really not easy.
 This script makes pivoting data as simple as counting to three.
+It handles the pivot by using executing a dynamic query - sometimes fowned upon for security reasons.
+If you're pulling data internally and not exposing the dynamic query to an external API, nothing to worry about and you can enjoy simple, next-to-effortless pivot tables in SQL.

 ```sql
 -- ############ Declare and Set Variables ############